danbev/learning-crypto/notes/seedwing/wasm.md

 policy engine but this at least provides a start and structure around it to and that we can build upon.

+Now, while I'd like to take a look at coming up with a "fix" for reqwest I think that it might make sense to move forward and create some basic interface for the policy engine even if it is limited in funtionality.
+The motivation for this is that the modules that are more advanced and use features like reqwest and possibly sigstore might not always be required.
+For example, for the in-toto potential usage it would probably be enough to the the basic rule language evaluation features.

+So lets start real simple and start with exposing the version which is a function that is in `src/lib.rs`, the same file that we added the something example function to test wit-bindgen out above.

+So how should we deal with reqwest?
+Like we discussed above reqwest will use wasm-bindgen if that target arch is `wasm32`.
+This is the case for both `wasm32-unknown-unknown` and `wasm32-wasi`.
+And like we mentioned in our case where we want to use wit-bindings.

 _work in progress_

 [wit-bindgen]: https://github.com/danbev/learning-wasi/blob/master/notes/wit-bindgen.md